 Stated Value

-Stated Value policies are often offered as a mainstream or cost effective “enthusiast” coverage.
-However, be careful.
-The name can be misleading.
-While it sounds like you are getting the “stated” value, MOST traditional stated policies use the LESSER of the stated value or the actual cash value.
-This may leave you getting less for your car than stated.
-It may also leave you with less than 100% of the true replacement value of the car.
-Like Actual Cash Value, stated value policies do not often account for collector or enthusiast markets, because the insurance company has the option to use Actual Cash Value.
+This may leave you getting less for your car than you expected.
+It may also leave you with less than 100% of the true replacement value of the car and any modifications.
+Like Actual Cash Value, stated value policies do not often account for collector or enthusiast markets, because the insurance company has the option to use their own valuation service.

 Stated Value policies are also very commonly offered in supercar coverage from mainstream carriers.
 They may leave you thinking you’ll get a specific value for your Porsche, McLaren, Ferrari, Lamborghini or other supercar.
 However, when they calculate and compare stated value to any available book/actual cash value, so you may wind up with less.